Available from college to university level, discover how engineering apprenticeships can open doors to a range of exciting and challenging careers

 • TUI Group - become a qualified engineer with an aircraft engineering apprenticeship.

-In addition to the bigger names, many small businesses offer apprenticeships, as they can ensure that everything their apprentices learn will directly benefit their organisation.
-The workload depends on the specific employer, but you could be doing anything from operating machines in factories to installing telecoms systems.
+In addition to bigger firms, many small businesses offer apprenticeships, as they can ensure that everything their apprentices learn will directly benefit their organisation.

-For instance, if you have a particular interest in the nuclear energy industry, read about nuclear engineering courses, which includes a focus on degree apprenticeships.
-You can also explore other engineering courses.
+For instance, if you are interested in the nuclear energy industry, read about nuclear engineering courses, including degree apprenticeships in nuclear engineering.

 Alternatively, to be eligible for Jaguar Land Rover's Level 6 Applied Professional Engineering degree apprenticeship, you'll need: